peterhinch/micropython-tft-gui/README.md

 ## Class Checkbox

+Drawn using graphics primitives.
 This provides for boolean data entry and display.
 In the ``True`` state the control can show an 'X' or a filled block of color.

 Constructor mandatory positional arguments:
  1. ``objsched`` The scheduler instance.